Russia to step up combat capabilities in Crimea

 Breedlove warned at the time that Russia's "militarization" of Crimea could be used to exert control over the Black Sea.

-He said on Tuesday NATO was considering adapting a program of military exercises in the Baltic Sea region, where he said Russian activities had changed in character and showed capabilities not seen before.
+He said on Tuesday NATO was considering adapting a programme of military exercises in the Baltic Sea region, where he said Russian activities had changed in character and showed capabilities not seen before.

 "The first series of changes will not be an increase in number but they will be to group them together ... to better prepare our forces and to allow nations to work together as a NATO force, but we are looking at increasing some exercises," he said at a NATO base at Szczecin in northwest Poland.